 For the record, I saw him once.
 He was hardly able to walk.
 He was still dressed well but his eyes were hidden behind a pair of large sunglasses.
 They were dark and black.
 He had a black fur coat on his shoulders.
 Perhaps his outfit cost more than a car but dressing the part was no longer his problem.
 In fairness, it hurt me to see him like this.

 So, I write this now and perhaps this is several years too late.
 But, humbly, I am just a small person.
-And to me, my friend, you were so big and bright.
+To me, my friend, you were so big and bright.
 You were larger than life to me and you were kind when you didn’t have to be.

 You were helpful.
 You were patient and as I type this, I openly admit to the tears in my eyes.